tsnellgrove/dark_castle3/doc/to_do.md

 *** Structured Interpreter Notes ***

-- IDEA: next interp() goals:
+- INPROC: next interp() goals:
-	- INPROC: create a version just for interp() updates and gather all interp updates there!!
+	- DONE: create a version just for interp() updates and gather all interp updates there!!
-	- DONE?: introduce a vs. an
-	- DONE?: address 'I can't see a x_y' error
+	- INPROC: full review of to-do list
+	- TBD: org to-do list
+	- TBD: deep dive review of Believed to be Done items
 	- IDEA: noun synonyms (different than abreviations)
 	- IDEA: global verb synonyms
 	- IDEA: simple prep verbs ('sit_in')
 	- DONE: basic interp features: 'take all', 'again', 'wait'

-Articles, Lists, & Abreviations: [DONE?]
+Believed to be Done:
 - TBD?: fix progromatic usage of "a" vs "an" (e.g. "There is a Iron Portcullis to the north")
 - DONE: change backpack and worn lists to include 'a' and 'an'
 - IDEA: maybe a txt_handling() module with a disp_lst() func that takes care of